MKFirmware/MarlinKimbra/README.md

 ## Quick Information

 This version of Marlin was made to accommodate some requests made by the community RepRap Italy http://forums.reprap.org/index.php?349

 The new features are:
-A single Firmware for all types of printers; Cartesian, Delta, SCARA, CoreXY, CoreYX, CoreXZ & CoreZX.
+* A single Firmware for all types of printers; Cartesian, Delta, SCARA, CoreXY & CoreXZ.
-The possibility of having only one hotend independently from the extruders that you have.
+* The possibility of having only one hotend independently from the extruders that you have.
-The addition of the 6th extruder.
+* The addition of the 6th extruder.
-Management Color Mixing Extruder
+* Management Color Mixing Extruder
-System Management MKr4 for 4 extruders width just two drivers and 8 relay.
+* System Management MKr4 for 4 extruders width just two drivers and 8 relay.
-System Management MKr6 for 6 extruders width just two drivers and 8 relay.
+* System Management MKr6 for 6 extruders width just two drivers and 8 relay.
-Management Multyextruder NPr2, 4/6 extruders with only two engines.
+* Management Multyextruder NPr2, 4/6 extruders with only two engines.
-Management Dual Extruder DONDOLO.
+* Management Dual Extruder DONDOLO.
-Adding commands to facilitate purging of hotend.
+* Adding commands to facilitate purging of hotend.
-Step per unit varied for each extruder as well as the feedrate and the acceleration.
+* Step per unit varied for each extruder as well as the feedrate and the acceleration.
-Adding Debug Dryrun used by repetier.
+* Adding Debug Dryrun used by repetier.
-Added total Power on time writed in SD CARD.
+* Added total Power on time writed in SD CARD.
-Added total Power consumption writed in SD CARD.
+* Added total Power consumption writed in SD CARD.
-Added total filament printed writed in SD CARD.
+* Added total filament printed writed in SD CARD.
-Added anti extruder idle oozing system.
+* Added anti extruder idle oozing system.
-Added Hysteresis and Z-Wobble correction (only cartesian printers).
+* Added Hysteresis and Z-Wobble correction (only cartesian printers).
-Added support reader TAG width MFRC522
+* Added support reader TAG width MFRC522
-Added Cooler and Hot Chamber
+* Added Cooler and Hot Chamber
-Added Laser beam and raster base64
+* Added Laser beam and raster base64
-Addes Mesh Bed Level (MBL)
+* Addes Mesh Bed Level (MBL)
-Added Stop and Save for Restart (SSR)
+* Added Stop and Save for Restart (SSR)

 ## Credits